nhuneke/sotnir-handbook/docs/fmri-analysis/fmriprep/guide-for-newbs.rst

 monitors: low resolutions support higher refresh rates than higher resolutions.

 Of course, not all functional scans require each volume to be a recording of the entire brain.
 It is perfectly viable to obtain *partial brain* functional volumes to decrease the
 TR and length of the experiment.
-In the functional data we saw :ref:`earlier <guide-for-newbs#id3>`, much of the parietal lobe was sacrificed so that better spatial resolution of the occipital and temporal lobes could be obtained.
+In the functional data we saw :ref:`earlier <functional_image>`, much of the parietal lobe was sacrificed so that better spatial resolution of the occipital and temporal lobes could be obtained.

 Functional Scan: Example